Recovering a Factory Reset Hudl 1

 Build number: JDQ39.20140424.153851

-I have 3 of them, ad I had them all stuck in Setup.
+I have 3 of them, and I had them all stuck in Setup.
 I've been working on a couple of options for bringing them back to life ...

 Recovering and Fixing the Hudl - Option 1: No tools needed

 A quick note on applicability: These instructions are aimed at the Hudl 1 running Android 4.2.2.
 I have had reports that steps very similar to this method can be also be performed on a Hudl 2 to recover it from the same fate, but I don't have a Hudl 2 device to test and so can't document any differences based on my own experiences.
-Note that this problem is reported to only affect Hudls running Android 4.2.2; HUdl 2 devices that were upgraded to Android 5.0 are not affected.
+Note that this problem is reported to only affect Hudls running Android 4.2.2; Hudl 2 devices that were upgraded to Android 5.0 are not affected.
+Update 23 May 2023: I have reports that this mechanism also no longer for Hudl 2 devices.
+There is a potential solution for Hudl 2 devices linked towards the bottom of this page: https://sites.google.com/view/vivweb01/hudl2

 There are some downsides to this method, which are described in the bullets below.
 Most of the issues are permanently solved by option 2, but for many people this procedure will be enough to get them running again: